intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 capability:script_execution:local_binary
 ```

 This is intentional in the python+shell-only scope.
-It can affect “run this downloaded CLI” or “run project script,” but that is more developer/power-user territory.
+It can affect "run this downloaded CLI" or "run project script," but that is more developer/power-user territory.
 Should remain blocked for now.

 ### 6. Non-python runtimes and package managers are blocked